ajafik/RabbitMQ-with-NodeJS/ReadMe.md

-# Usage of RabbitMQ with NodeJS
+# RabbitMQ with NodeJS

+-- Technology used
+> Express
+> RabbitMQ
+> NodeJS

 MIT License